 Click here for an index to the deeds for 288 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 427, from Fairfield to Gloucester.

-G. M. Gibson is shown as the owner on the original building permit application for 284-292 Marlborough, dated April 16, 1872, and on the final inspection report, dated October 17, 1872.
+George Gibson is shown as the owner on the original building permit application for 284-292 Marlborough, dated April 16, 1872, and on the final inspection report, dated October 17, 1872.

-They continued to live there in 1885, but had moved to a new home they had built at 357 Beacon by 1886.
+The Daltons continued to live at 288 Marlborough during the 1884-1885 winter season, but moved thereafter to a new home they had built at 357 Beacon by 1886.

 288 Marlborough was not listed in the 1910 Blue Book.